NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 To maximise statstics in a reasonable amount of time, it is customary to run in parallel several jobs (with different random seeds), typically 100 LO runs and 500 NLO runs with 1 billion events each, and combine them.
-The combination can be easily achieved by running hte built-in function fnlo-tk-merge.
+The combination can be easily achieved by running the built-in function fnlo-tk-merge.